 My approach to autocross is now forever changed because of Brouillard.
 What I’ve realized in doing autocross events this year with his concepts and rules in mind is that many autocross courses are more complicated than most road-race tracks.
 Some autocross courses essentially have no stand-alone elements.
 Everything is connected in a series of chicanes and double-apexes with only the rare standard corner.
 So, applying the methods and rules he gives is not easy.
 Some of it is immediately applicable, some is not.
 He tells me he’s thinking of writing an autocross book.
 I hope he does.
 Soon!

-In the meantime, get these books and start a new journey into autocross.
+In the meantime, get these books from his website here and start a new journey into autocross.